 There are many different motivations for starting an ecommerce business, and many different desired results.
 Some entrepreneurs want to have an ecommerce store supplement their existing income and may even view it as a hobby, while others want to reach a point where their online storefront is their primary job.
-No matter what they sell, all ecommerce entrepreneurs share a common goal: to make money.
+No matter what they sell, all ecommerce entrepreneurs share a common goal: find ways to make money online.

 Making money in ecommerce involves more than just creating an online store and beginning to take orders.
 Many factors have to be considered to give your store the best chance at success.
 There's no guarantee that a store will be successful, but following these best practices will help maximize your profits and eliminate some of the most common unnecessary costs for ecommerce merchants.

 A good profit margin is one of the most critical elements for profitability.
 Without understanding how much money your business is making per product and per sale, it's extremely difficult to know where money coming back into the business needs to be spent, how much money you should pay yourself and other important considerations.
 Calculating a profit margin is a straightforward task, and the same formula determines how much money is being made from each and every item your store sells, no matter how varied the products.

 To calculate your profit margin, first take the total amount of money made per item, or revenue, and subtract the cost of the item.
 This yields the net profit per product sold.
 Then divide the net profit by the revenue to get your margin.
 For example, an item that costs a retailer $5 to purchase and is sold for $8 has a net profit of $3.
 The profit margin of that item would be 37.5%.